Hey Kids (Start Here)

 “Did you eat?”
 Hermann asks.

-“Yes,” Newton says, putting down the fish.
+“Yes.”
+Newton gently replaces the fish in the bowl.
 “No. I thought about it.
 Did you?”

 “No,” Hermann says.

 “You don’t have to make me dinner,” Newton says.
-“I mean, I’m pretty clearly in the ongoing process of ruining your life on local and global levels so—“ he seems to lose some steam beneath Hermann’s aggressively perplexed glare.
-“Okay, what I’m trying to say is that we work really well together, kind of, if one doesn’t mind the aggressive ambiance generated by semi-regular shouting matches, but I’m not sure we make the best roommates.
+“I mean, I’m pretty clearly in the ongoing process of ruining your life on local and global levels so—” he loses steam beneath Hermann’s increasingly aggressive glare.
+“What I’m trying to say is that we work really well together, kind of, if one doesn’t mind the truculent ambiance generated by semi-regular shouting matches, but I’m not sure we make the best roommates.
 Discuss.”

-“Um,” Newton says.
-“You’re super German, you realize, even though you secretly wish you were British, which is, confusingly, kind of an American shtick.
-Anyway, I know for a fact that you have inappropriately rhapsodical thoughts about my career trajectory and facility with disparate fields, so, um, can you say something useful possibly, other than just calling me stupid, which is clearly actually some kind of weird compliment that I don’t fully understand, because it’s so demonstrably false?
-It’s not nice to denigrate the intellectual capacities of your colleagues turned roommates, you know.
-Also, I’m smarter than you and everyone, including you, agrees.
+“Um,” Newton says, “you’re super German, you realize, even though you secretly wish you were British, which is, confusingly, kind of an American shtick.
+Anyway, I know for a fact that you have inappropriately rhapsodical thoughts about my career trajectory and facility with disparate fields, so, um, can you say something useful possibly, other than just calling me stupid, which is clearly some kind of weird compliment I don’t fully understand, because it’s so demonstrably false?
+It’s not nice to denigrate the intellectual capacities of your colleagues turned roommates, y’know.
+Also, I’m smarter than you, and everyone, including you, agrees.
 And yes.
 I would love some spätzle.”

-“You are not ruining my life,” Hermann says.
-“So I will thank you to stop being so dramatic.
-I have spent years becoming irrationally fond of you, I have allowed both you and an alien consciousness into my brain for the purpose of saving your life, I pulled you out of a bureaucratic mess that was actively killing you, and, finally, I found you a job at an institution that will legally support you against any unreasonable demands that might be made upon you in the future.
+“You are not ruining my life,” Hermann says, “so I will thank you to stop being so dramatic.
+I’ve spent years becoming irrationally fond of you, I’ve allowed not only you but also an alien consciousness into my brain for the purpose of saving your life, I pulled you out of a bureaucratic mess that was actively killing you, and, finally, I found you a job at an institution that will legally support you against unreasonable demands that might be made upon you in the future.
 Your doubts about your role in my life are insulting.
 You’re hardly someone I picked up off the streets or a bus passenger I’ve been forced to talk with for nine years.
 Yes, my recent decisions have radically altered the trajectory of my personal and professional life, but I am—“ his throat closes, briefly and inexplicably.
 “It was worth it.”

 “Yeah,” Newton says.
 “I hear that.
 I get it.
 I do.
 World saving.
 Newt saving.
 All of that is good.
 But it doesn’t necessarily translate to—” he waves a hand in an expansive semi-circle to take in their apartment.
 The movement exposes a thin band of color at his wrist.